FreeTheBeans/java-bean-journey/README.md

 ## How to play 🎮
--- add more info: read context and respond with the number of the chosen option.

-## Connect with Us
+* Download the latest version from the [Releases](https://github.com/FreeTheBeans/java-bean-journey/releases) page
+* Launch the executable and wait to follow the prompts!

+The game will present you with information about where you are, and what possible actions you can take.
+Simply type the number correlating to the option you choose and hit enter to submit it!

+## Read the Docs

 Stay updated on our latest escapades:
 - [Documentation on Confluence](https://thebeanteam.atlassian.net/wiki/spaces/FreeTheBea/overview?homepageId=295008)